-Internet forum network etiquette to satisfy requirements for online classes avoiding missing easy participation points with 4 netiquette tips.
+Internet forum network etiquette to satisfy requirements for online classes while you avoid missing easy participation points with 4 netiquette tips.

 Students need to use forum netiquette for online education.
 Discussion board participation helps you learn.
 Most of the time it is required by the teacher.
-Considered a replacement for classroom learning.
+Considered a replacement for face to face classroom learning.

 An internet forum is a place online where participants exchange messages openly to a group.
 Topics are posted within the larger discussion board.
 Other participants may respond.